chriswhong/leaflet-globeminimap/readme.md

 ##Issues

 Please report issues on [github](https://github.com/chriswhong/leaflet-globe-minimap/issues).
-I am a noob at this plugin business, and am not sure if the /dist and build stuff is working properly, so any advice is greatly appreciated.
+I am a noob at this plugin business, and am not sure if the /dist and build stuff is working properly, so advice and Pull Requests are welcome!